 Releasing individuals’ potential, enabling them to be the best they can be

 At Loughborough, we believe that people are at the heart of our success and we strive to provide an enriching and inspiring environment to help you achieve your very best.
-Our People Strategy sets out how we aim to achieve this.

-What is coaching, mentoring and buddying?
+What is coaching and mentoring?

 A coach uses their ability to listen and to ask open questions to create a relationship of rapport and trust that enables the individual to clarify what their professional and or related personal goals are and to work out what to do to achieve them.

 The University has a pool of trained internal coaches who adhere to the Association of Coaching’s, Code of Ethics and undertake regular continued professional development and supervision.
 They offer a maximum of four, one hour coaching sessions over a six month period.

 You may benefit from a coach if you would like: